-The Group does not have financial assets at other categories.
+The Group does not have financial assets at other categories except for financial assets at amortised cost.

 Financial liabilities

 Financial liabilities are subsequently measured at amortised costs unless it is held for trading (including derivative liabilities), or designated as financial liabilities at FVPL on initial recognition to significantly reduce accounting mismatch or when a group of financial liabilities are managed whose performance is evaluated on a fair value basis.